NicolBolas/Proposal-Ideas/older/Stateless And Inner Classes.md

 [^2]: This is as much due to lifetime issues as anything else.
 Java is garbage collected, so it is reasonable to have a `this` pointer hidden within an inner class that points to the owning instance.
 And thus, the owning instance will not be collected until after its inner class objects are no longer in use.
 In C++, object lifetimes don't work that way, so we restrict this functionality to the one scenario where inner object lifetimes can be guaranteed.
 That is, direct members of the owning class.

-[^3]: The non-virtual part is for ease-of-implementation reasons.
-It is not yet clear if a static byte offset would be sufficient with implementations of virtual inheritance.
-It is also unclear if some alternative implementation would also be possible that could work with virtual inheritance.